MarkhamLee/internet-and-iot-data-platform/README.md

 * Asana (where I keep my to do lists)
 * Air Quality & Weather via the OpenWeather API [DONE]
 * Finance tracking the S&P 500, T-Bills and maybe 1-2 other stocks
-* Discord - I belong to some great servers that I don't monitor enough
+* Discord - I belong to some great servers for announcement type stuff that I don't pay enough attention to
 * Spotify - alerts for podcast updates